StuPro-TOSCAna/TOSCAna/CONTRIBUTING.md

 ### Branch naming guidelines

-To organize we have naming conventions for our branches, each branch should start with a `tag` to indicate in which categorie the branch belongs.
+To organize we have naming conventions for our branches, each branch should start with a `tag` to indicate in which category the branch belongs.

 Here is a list of tags that should be used: